 One recalls an article in The Independent (23 Oct 2011) commenting that ‘a reasonable estimate’ is that twenty percent of paintings in major galleries might be either misattributed or ‘fake.’
 In centuries past when art was a profession rather than a matter of personal expression, copying the works of recognised masters was part of apprenticeship and the masters themselves may only have painted parts of some works, leaving apprentices to complete other parts.
 Artists often shared lodgings and associated with other artists, and I imagine would happily be tempted to imitate one another’s techniques and styles at times.

 I’m not sure the twenty percent figure is correct, but a search of the internet quickly finds some startling examples of sometimes whole collections being found to be suspect or definitely fake.
 I might, come a rainy day, have a closer look at the evidence base for the works listed on this web site as being by Annie.
-Having closely studied many of her works (thirty-one in public galleries and two out-of-frame in private collections), I like to think I can recognise her hand, but then I’m sure the curators of major collections would say the same.
+Having closely studied many of her works (thirty-one in public galleries and two out-of-frame in private collections, as well as close inspection of auction house pieces), I like to think I can recognise her hand, but then I’m sure the curators of major collections would say the same.